-The Better Connections Process is centered on the Designated Village Center for East Hardwick.
+The Better Connections Process is focused on the Designated Village Center in East Hardwick.
 But the actual focus will extend beyond the borders of the Designated Village Center to include a broader "Planning Buffer."
 The reason for this is best illustrated in Figure 1.

 East Hardwick's Designated Village Center is found on the left-hand side of Figure 1.
 The "Planning Buffer" is on the right-hand side.
 Note that the Village Center is almost entirely made up of commercial properties, with only a handful of residential areas included.
-Were this to be the focus of the Better Connections Process, there would be few opportunities to identify and take advantage of potential synergies between the Center and the nearby residential areas.
+If the Designated Village Center was the exclusive focus of the Better Connections Process, there would be few opportunities to identify and take advantage of potential synergies between the Center and the nearby residential areas.
 Thus, the focus of this project will be the larger "Planning Buffer" which essentially includes residential areas within 1⁄2 mile of the Designated Village Center.

 Figure 1.
 East Hardwick's Designated Village Center & the "Planning Buffer."